Digestion

 When the pyloric sphincter valve opens, partially digested food (chyme) enters the duodenum where it mixes with digestive enzymes from the pancreas and bile juice from the liver and then passes through the small intestine, in which digestion continues.
-When the chyme is fully digested, it is absorbed into the blood.
+When the chyme is fully digested, it is passed through the liver before being absorbed into the blood.
 95% of nutrient absorption occurs in the small intestine.
 Water and minerals are reabsorbed back into the blood in the colon (large intestine) where the pH is slightly acidic (about 5.6 ~ 6.9).
 Some vitamins, such as biotin and vitamin K (K2MK7) produced by bacteria in the colon are also absorbed into the blood in the colon.
 Absorption of water, simple sugar and alcohol also takes place in stomach.
-Waste material is eliminated from the rectum during defecation.
+Waste material (feces) is eliminated from the rectum during defecation.

 Digestive system

 Digestive systems take many forms.
 There is a fundamental distinction between internal and external digestion.
 External digestion developed earlier in evolutionary history, and most fungi still rely on it.
 In this process, enzymes are secreted into the environment surrounding the organism, where they break down an organic material, and some of the products diffuse back to the organism.
 Animals have a tube (gastrointestinal tract) in which internal digestion occurs, which is more efficient because more of the broken down products can be captured, and the internal chemical environment can be more efficiently controlled.

 Some organisms, including nearly all spiders, secrete biotoxins and digestive chemicals (e.g., enzymes) into the extracellular environment prior to ingestion of the consequent "soup".
 In others, once potential nutrients or food is inside the organism, digestion can be conducted to a vesicle or a sac-like structure, through a tube, or through several specialized organs aimed at making the absorption of nutrients more efficient.